 In About page I have mentioned that I have spent six months (before moving away) in one of the Australian Wing Chun schools, that follows W. Cheung (WC hereafter) lineage, and teaches the so-called Traditional Wing Chun (TWC).
-The school is actually WC’s head quarters (HQ hereafter).
+The school I am talking about is actually WC’s head quarters (HQ hereafter) in Melbourne, Australia.

 WC claims that Ip Man chose him, to be the only and the true secret holder of so called traditional Wing Chun.

-In other words, has Ip Man found his own sons (which by the way joined Ip Man in Hong Kong only in 1962 ) and his senior students like Chu Shong Tin (Tsui Sheung Tin) and Wong Shun Leung to be unworthy in comparison to 13 years old WC?
+In other words, has Ip Man found his own sons (which by the way joined Ip Man in Hong Kong only in 1962 ) and his senior students like Chu Shong Tin (Tsui Sheung Tin) & Wong Shun Leung to be unworthy in carrying the “secret technique” in comparison to 13-year old WC?

 This whole idea is absurd.
 Nonetheless, this legend was successfully “bought” by the Western world when it was first published in the 80’s .

 Why?
 Well, IMHO we Westerners are suckers for the mysterious fairy tales from the East, especially in the martial art world.
 How can we not believe to a beautifully presented story by a Chinese dude who is fit, knows martial arts and which was published in one of the biggest martial arts magazines of those times?
-Backed by the fact that the man trained Bruce Lee him self and has 2-3 pictures proving his direct connection to Bruce Lee and Ip Man, this legend was gold.
+Backed by the fact that the man trained Bruce Lee him self and has 2-3 pictures proving his direct connection to Bruce Lee and Ip Man, add Bruce Lee’s fame into equation – this legend was gold.
 Also, WC had an element of being the first Chinese martial artist making such bold statements in the West.
 Who would dare to prove otherwise?
+Interestingly to note, WC became rather outspoken after passing of Ip Man & Bruce Lee.

 WC claims that he was a closed door student of Ip Man for several years and learned traditional secret style of Wing Chun, unlike the modified style taught to commercial students.
 To be more accurate, WC claims that from 1954 to 1958 he was a live-in student Ip Man.